-Recent works include a new, large-scale piece for soprano soloist, chorus, and orchestra commissioned by the Jebediah Foundation; Transluminescence, her piano concerto for Nicolas Namoradze, commissioned by the Esther Honens International Piano Competition; her Horn Concerto for James Sommerville co-commissioned by a consortium of five U.S. and Canadian orchestras; and the cantata Voices of the Immaculate, written for Lucy Dhegrae and Third Sound Ensemble and co-commissioned by Miller Theatre at Columbia University, Chamber Music America, New Music USA, and the Philadelphia Chamber Music Society.
-The premiere of Voices of the Immaculate took place as part of her Miller Theatre Composer Portrait in New York City.
-Zachary Woolfe wrote in The New York Times: “For once, singing of complete and utter clarity…a simmering new cantata, conceived with transparency as a first principle…entirely, word for word, lucid…her text demands to be heard, and is.”
+Recent works include Hosanna of the Clouds, a work for soprano soloist, chorus, and orchestra commissioned by the Jebediah Foundation; her piano concerto Transluminescence, commissioned by the Esther Honens International Piano Competition for Nicolas Namoradze; a Horn Concerto for James Sommerville co-commissioned by a consortium of five orchestras in the U.S and Canada; and the cantata Voices of the Immaculate for Lucy Dhegrae and Third Sound Ensemble.
+As part of its Composer Portraits series, Miller Theatre in New York presented a Kati Agócs portrait concert featuring the world premiere of Voices of the Immaculate, co-commissioned by Miller Theatre at Columbia University, Chamber Music America, New Music USA, and the Philadelphia Chamber Music Society.
+In The New York Times, Zachary Woolfe wrote: “For once, singing of complete and utter clarity…a simmering new cantata, conceived with transparency as a first principle…entirely, word for word, lucid…her text demands to be heard, and is.”

 Learn more at www.katiagocs.com.